taichi-dev/taichi/docs/syntax.rst

 ***************************

 Functions can have multiple arguments and return values.
-Unlike kernel, function arguments don't need to be type-hinted:
+Unlike kernels, arguments in functions don't need to be type-hinted:

 .. code-block:: python